JaneJeon/Omok/README.md

-Omok
+A smart Omok & Gomoku Engine designed for fun!
 ===
-### Omok & Gomoku board/GUI, client + server, and AI in one package

 To compile the board/client, simply clone this repo, make sure maven is installed on your computer, and type `mvn package`.